 - Bake for 10 minutes before flipping over the florets and tofu so they cook evenly.
 Bake for about 10 minutes more, or until the tofu is crispy and the broccoli is slightly charred.
 (Optional: change the oven setting to broil and cook for about 2 minutes more, or until the tofu is extra crispy and the florets are charred.)

 - Prepare & Cook Sauce: While the tofu and broccoli are baking, prepare the sauce.
-In a medium bowl, mix the tamari, chili garlic sauce, rice vinegar, maple syrup, mirin, sriracha, garlic, and ginger.
+In a medium bowl, mix the tamari, rice vinegar, maple syrup, mirin, garlic, and ginger.
 Heat the sauce in a large skillet over medium-high heat.
 Once it starts to bubble, reduce the heat to low and continue to cook until it starts to caramelize.
+Add water as needed to taste.

 - Optional: For a thicker sauce, in a small bowl, mix 2 teaspoons cornstarch with 1 tablespoon plus 1 teaspoon water until it dissolves fully.
 Add the cornstarch slurry to the heated sauce and stir until the sauce thickens.